rakhimov/scram/doc/coding_standards.rst

 -------

 - Prefer the :ref:`Aralia_format` for the Boolean formula documentation.
-  This format uses the C-style bit-wise logical operators for equations.
+  This format uses the C-style bit-wise logical operators for formulas.

 reST Documentation Style